tshepang/blog/content/a visit to Mozambique.md

     didn't explore it as much as I would have liked, but it's such pain, given the language barriers, as well as hardly having any street names or markings on buildings.
 We were in bad need for a guide.
-Most on the buildings are in a very dilapidated state.
+Most of the buildings are in a very dilapidated state.
 A very rough guess is over 80% of them, though you'd find something gorgeous here and there.
 The roads are heavily congested and the drivers very inconsiderate... the worst I've seen.
 It's amazing